Burt Bacharach: 1970s and 1980s

+Following the Stephanie Mills album, the Bacharach & David partnership was effectively over, and both songwriters began working with other collaborators.
+During the 1990s, they briefly reunited on two occasions, in 1993 to write a song for a Warwick album, and in 1999, to write two songs for the soundtrack of the film Isn't She Great.
+Bacharach eventually expressed regret over his actions during the Lost Horizon production, and wrote in his autobiography:

+Bacharach also suggested in interviews he gave to promote his autobiography that he and David were out of inspiration by the time they stopped working together.
+Discussing the breakup of their artistic partnership in a 2013 interview with author Mitch Albom, Bacharach said:

+From 1975 to 1980, Bacharach wrote songs with a number of lyricists including Paul Anka, James J. Kavanaugh, Norman Gimbel, Libby Titus, Anthony Newley, and playwright Neil Simon.
+His solo albums from the late 1970s, including Futures and Woman, failed to yield hits.

 By the early 1980s, Bacharach's marriage to Angie Dickinson had ended, but a new partnership with lyricist Carole Bayer Sager proved rewarding, both commercially and personally.
+The first song they collaborated on was "Where Did the Time Go" by The Pointer Sisters, released as a single in 1980.
+Bacharach and Bayer Sager co-wrote 11 of the songs on Bayer Sager's 1981 album Sometimes Late at Night, and Bacharach produced the album.
+Music critic Joe Viglione called the album "the Sgt.
+Pepper of singer/songwriter recordings" and "the epitome of '70s and '80s adult contemporary....a classic of the genre."

 The two married and collaborated on several major hits during the decade, including "Arthur's Theme (Best That You Can Do)" (Christopher Cross), co-written with Christopher Cross and Peter Allen, which won an Academy Award for Best Song; "Heartlight" (Neil Diamond); "Making Love" (Roberta Flack); and "On My Own" (Patti LaBelle with Michael McDonald).

 Another of their hits, "That's What Friends Are For" in 1985, reunited Bacharach and Warwick.
 When asked about their coming together again, she explained:

 Other artists continued to revive Bacharach's earlier hits in the 1980s and 1990s.
 Examples included Luther Vandross's recording of "A House Is Not a Home", Naked Eyes' 1983 pop hit version of "(There's) Always Something There to Remind Me", and Ronnie Milsap's 1982 country version of "Any Day Now".
 Bacharach continued a concert career, appearing at auditoriums throughout the world, often with large orchestras.
 He occasionally joined Warwick for sold-out concerts in Las Vegas, Los Angeles, and New York City, where they performed at the Rainbow Room in 1996.